What is the Population Education Trainers’ Network?

 Population Education Trainers lead workshops for:

-- Their own university pre-service classes
+- Their own university teacher prep and education classes

-- Pre-service classes in their community
+- Pre-service education classes in their community

 - Teacher conferences in their area